MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ### Admin experiences

 - Improved Admin Center in new Yammer
-- Some private content mode enhancements
+- Private content mode enhancements
 - Some admin permission overrides not yet respected

 ### General

 - Improved onboarding experience
 - Improved end user settings
-- Improved connector cards that display full content and not just the title
+- Enhanced connector cards that display full content and not just the title
 - New Yammer experience for desktop application users

 There will be more updates to Yammer in the upcoming months.
 Refer to the [Microsoft 365 Roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) for upcoming plans.
 Additionally, if you find any other gaps not listed here, please send feedback.